stevesea/Adventuresmith/content_attribution.md

 <p>The text from <cite>Sharp Swords & Sinister Spells</cite> included in Adventuresmith is located
 <a href="https://github.com/stevesea/Adventuresmith/tree/master/adventuresmith-core/src/main/resources/org/stevesea/adventuresmith/core/ss_and_ss">here</a>
 in the Adventuresmith github repository. </p>
-<p>The files are YaML text documents, and have some embedded Mustache templates which Adventuresmith processes.</p>

 <blockquote>
 <h4>What is Sharp Swords & Sinister Spells?</h4>